Rezmsi/jobinja/README.md

 # jobinja
 The following tools have been used in this project

-Docker for cluster management
+-Docker for cluster management

-Apache Kafka as a message broker
+-Apache Kafka as a message broker

-Apache Spark as processor
+-Apache Spark as processor

-Kibana as a database visualization tool

-Elasticsearch as a database
+-Kibana as a database visualization tool -Elasticsearch as a database

-Python and Pi Spark for programming
+-Python and Pi Spark for programming

 All the tools of this program are executed by a Docker cluster